simolus3/drift/docs/docs/Dart API/columns.md

 ---

-title: Tables
+title: Columns
-description: Everything there is to know about defining SQL tables in Dart.
+description: Everything there is to know about defining SQL columns in drift.

 ---

-SQL tables are the foundation of any relational database.
-Use them to define the structure of the data you want to store.

-Define a table by creating a class that extends `Table`.
+Define columns by declaring a getter starting with the type of the column, its name in Dart, and the definition mapped to SQL.

+In the example below, `#!dart IntColumn get category => integer().nullable()();` defines a column holding nullable integer values named `category`.

 {{ load_snippet('table','lib/snippets/setup/database.dart.excerpt.json') }}

-!!! note "Naming conventions"

-    Table names should be in plural form, like `Users` or `Categories`.
-    This will ensure that the generated data classes are named correctly.

-A dataclass is generated for each table, which can be used to interact with the database.
-See the [Dataclass](./dataclass.md) page for more information.

-## Columns

-Columns are defined by getters in the table class.

-For instance, in the example above, `#!dart IntColumn get category => integer().nullable()();` defined a column named `category` that can store integers and is nullable.

-### Types
+## Column Types

 Drift supports a variety of column types out of the box.
-Additional types can be stored using [type converters](../type_converters.md).
+Other types can be stored using [type converters](../type_converters.md).

 | Dart type   | Column       | Corresponding SQLite type                                                                      |
 | ----------- | ------------ | ---------------------------------------------------------------------------------------------- |